ibo52/eggs-and-childs/socket/README.md

   2. sockets communication implemented to be able to understand IPC better

 ## Objects
-### Socket.c
+### Server.c
-- Defines object 'Socket'
+- Defines object 'Server'
-- Socket is base class for TCP/UDP Server/Client files.
+- Server is base class for TCPServer and UDPServer.
-- Holds the socket information for communication
+- Holds the socket information

 ### TCPServer.c and TCPClient.c
 - Defines objects 'TCPServer' and 'TCPClient'